Fanaperana/SVGTreeViewer/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+Please:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
 5. Open a Pull Request

-## Acknowledgments

-- Inspired by various tree visualization libraries
-- SVG manipulation based on modern web standards